Scottish League Cup: History

 The cup has its origins in a regional cup competition called the Southern League Cup which was introduced in 1940 when wartime restrictions led to a suspension of the Scottish Cup.
-This tournament was largely regional and did not involve all of the teams who comprised the Scottish Football League prior to the outbreak of war.
+This tournament did not involve all of the teams who comprised the Scottish Football League prior to the outbreak of war, although its last, expanded edition after the conflict ended was well-attended, demonstrating enthusiasm amongst supporters for the continuation of such a tournament.
 The first official Scottish Football League Cup was contested during the 1946–47 season, when Rangers defeated Aberdeen in the final.

 The competition was very popular with supporters during the first few decades of its existence.
 The tournament consisted of 8 or 9 groups consisting of 4 or 5 teams.
-The groups were seeded into 2 sets with the top 16 teams in Division 1 making up the first four groups.
-This guaranteed that 4 'top' teams would play 4 'lesser' teams in the quarter-finals.
+The groups were seeded into two sets with the top 16 teams in Division One making up the first four groups, guaranteeing that four 'big' teams would play four 'lesser' teams in the quarter-finals.
+From 1949–50 to 1998–99 the final was played prior to the festive season which provided the excitement of an early trophy on offer, except in 1968–69 (postponed due to a fire at Hampden), 1977–78, 1978–79 and 1983–84 (an experimental season with a group stage in the third round followed by the semi-finals).